The NFL off-season is in full swing for non-playoff teams.

 Unsurprisingly, the Jags made a head coaching change, firing Doug Pederson after winning just five games since Week 13 of last season.

-What is surprising is that the Jaguars have now parted ways with general manager Trent Baalke after initially retaining him following the end of the season, owner Shad Khan announced on Jan 22.
+What is surprising is that the Jaguars waited to part ways with general manager Trent Baalke after initially retaining him following the end of the year, owner Shad Khan announced on Jan 22.

 New York Jets: